MissouriMRDT/Autonomy_Software_Python/README.md

 flake8 # linter used for code quality
 ```

-These packages will be run by default for any push to dev/master and any pull request into dev/master to ensure the code quality matches our standards.
+These packages will be run by default for any push to dev, release/testing, or release/competition and any pull request into dev, release/testing, or release/competition to ensure the code quality matches our standards.

 6. To run the autonomy main code: